-- The need to improve corridors with safety problems, including freight corridors. - The need to provide a multimodal transportation system; including pedestrian, bicycle, bus, truck, rail, marine, and auto. - The need to provide enhancements (signs, viewpoints, kiosk, etc.), to assist visitors.
+- The need to provide a multimodal transportation system; including pedestrian, bicycle, bus, truck, rail, marine, and auto. - The need to provide enhancements (signs, viewpoints, kiosk, etc.), to assist visitors.

 Statutory Requirements

 State

 Regional Transportation Plans are expected to be consistent with the policy framework and objectives described in Washington's Transportation Plan (WTP) 2007-2026 (WSDOT; November 2006).
 The WTP is required by state and federal law to be regularly updated.
 The Washington State Transportation Commission, working together with Washington's Citizens, business owners, elected officials, tribes, transportation planners and others, developed the 2007-2026 WTP.
 The 2007 update to the WTP is a blueprint for transportation programs and investments needed to develop Washington's transportation system for the future.
 The plan addresses all modes of Washington's transportation system: roadways, ferries, public transportation, aviation, freight rail, passenger rail, marine ports and navigation, bicycles and pedestrians.
 The 20-Year Transportation Vision is that "Washington's transportation system should serve our citizens' safety and mobility, the state's economic productivity, our communities' livability, and our ecosystem's viability."
 Five investment guidelines set the overall priorities and for the basis of the Plan: